gk60905/HackerRank/README.md

 I have been into development field for more than 2 years.
 I thought why shouldn't I give a shot to Competitive Programming.

 So today I'm starting with **30 Days of Code** on Hackerrank platform.
 Everyday I'll solve at least 1 problem and push it here.
 Let's see how it goes... :heart_eyes: :sunglasses:

+### Update (Apr 20, 2019)
+The problems were damn easy.
+It took me only 4 days to complete 30 Days of Code :wink: :relieved: